 Both QSpinBox and QDoubleSpinBox have a .valueChanged signal which fires whenever their value is altered.
-The .valueChanged signal sends the numeric value (either an int or a float) while there is a separate .textChanged signal (Qt 5.14 and later) which sends the value as a string, including both the prefix and suffix characters.
+The .valueChanged signal sends the numeric value (either an int or a float) while there is a separate .textChanged signal which sends the value as a string, including both the prefix and suffix characters.